Skip to content

 Per-ship rental table

-Ship type Build days Slip deposit Total project cost
+Ship type Build days Slip deposit (10% of total) Total project cost

 (The Warp Jumper remains the only craft-only ship in the galaxy — it cannot be purchased pre-fab at any port.
 See gameplay/ships.md.)